Chéri (2009 film): Plot

 Léa does not attend the wedding, and Chéri and Edmée leave for their honeymoon.
 It is only after Chéri is on the train to Italy for his honeymoon that both he and Léa realise they are in love with each other.
-Chéri consummates his marriage with Edmée, but their lovemaking is perfunctory, and even though Edmée is in love with her husband, Chéri can't summon any emotion for her.
-Léa visits Charlotte one last time before running off on vacation, making up a story in which she is involved with another suitor, when in fact the only man Léa beds while on vacation is a young bodybuilder whom she has no feelings for and regards as a one-night stand.
+Chéri consummates his marriage with Edmée, but their lovemaking is perfunctory; Edmée is in love with Chéri, but he cannot summon any emotion for her.
+Léa visits Charlotte before running off on vacation, making up a story in which she is involved with another suitor, when in fact the only man Léa beds while on vacation is a young bodybuilder whom she has no feelings for and regards as a one-night stand.

-Meanwhile, Edmée accuses Chéri of not caring about her, and says all he ever does is think of Léa, "that old woman".
+Meanwhile, Edmée accuses Chéri of not caring about her and says all he ever does is think of Léa.
 While out on the town with a friend, Chéri tries opium and cocaine, and on his way back he notices that Léa's apartment is no longer empty and she has returned home.
-Comforted by the fact that Léa has returned, Chéri runs home to Edmée where he makes love to her properly and kindly, thinking that he can now live in peace with Edmée, juggling both women.
-He sends Charlotte the next day to investigate Léa's homelife, whereupon Léa claims she is madly in love with her new "suitor", and Charlotte tells her that Chéri and Edmée are likewise madly in love and happier than ever.
+Comforted by this fact, Chéri runs home to Edmée where he has sex with her properly and kindly, thinking that he can now live in peace, juggling both women.
+He sends Charlotte the next day to investigate Léa's homelife, whereupon Léa claims she is in love with her new "suitor", and Charlotte tells her that Chéri and Edmée are likewise in love and happier than ever.
 That night, jealous and wanting to confront Léa about her new suitor, Chéri breaks into her home and admits he loves her.
-They make love with all the pent up passion they have been suppressing for the sake of others, and plan on running away together.
+They have sex, and plan on running away together.

-In the morning, however, Chéri notices the wrinkles on Léa's face in the harsh light of day, and she sees his doubt.
+In the morning, however, Chéri notices the wrinkles on Léa's face in the light of day, and she sees his doubt.
 She apologizes to Chéri for "ruining him" and making life too easy on him when they first began their affair.
-Léa tells Chéri to go back to Edmée, for their age difference would always prevent a true relationship blossoming between them.
-Tentatively, Chéri leaves as Léa watches, breathlessly hoping he will turn back.
+Léa tells Chéri to go back to Edmée, for their age difference would always prevent a true relationship from blossoming between them.
+Tentatively, Chéri leaves as Léa watches, hoping he will turn back.
 Both crestfallen and elated by a new sense of freedom, he walks on, as Léa stares into her mirror at her aging face.

-The narrator reflects on the injustice of fate, that Léa was born two decades before her only true love, Chéri.
-The narrator also reveals that, while he went through World War 1 without a scratch, Chéri later realises that Léa was the only woman he could ever love, and he commits suicide.
+Years later, Chéri goes through World War I without a scratch but realises that Léa was the only woman he could ever love, and commits suicide.